a179346/recommendation-system/docs/review-guide.md

     - `migrations`
     - `provider`: provider layer
     - `server`
+    - `test`: This is where the test code is located.
+It only contains integration tests for now.
   - `pkg`: Code that isn’t application-specific.
 All packages under this folder are designed to be reusable across projects and should work without any modifications.